DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 1. Research publication;
 2. Art/design catalogue;
-3. Artist's/designer's book;
+3. Artists'/designers' book;
 4. Art/design periodical;
 5. New genres.

 ###1) Research publication
-- Mainly text-based;
+- Usually text-based;
-- Texts play a central role;
+- Texts traditionally play a central role;
-- Visuals are secondary (images refer to text);
+- Visuals are often secondary (images illustrate the text);
 - Often longer texts;
 - Often with a standardized structure;
 - Often with complex referencing (table of contents, footnotes, endnotes, cross-references, citations, bibliography, keyword and name indexes, list of illustrations, glossary).

-**Going electronic: advantages and issues** Discussions on the digital opportunities for research publications in the sciences and humanities mostly focus on the transition from the traditional textbook model to new forms of publication, which allow for more complex forms of visualization, inclusion real-time data, and computation.
-However, if one wishes to publish in standard ebook formats and target a broad range of electronic reading platforms and devices, the visual and multimedia possibilities offered by current ebook technologies are in fact quite limited - mainly because the file soon becomes too large to quickly download.
+**Going electronic: advantages and issues**
+In the sciences and humanities, discussions on the digital opportunities for research publications mostly focus on the transition from the traditional textbook to new forms of publication which allow for more complex forms of visualization, inclusion of real-time data, and computation.
+However, if one wishes to publish in standard ebook formats and target a broad range of electronic reading platforms and devices, the visual and multimedia possibilities offered by current ebook technologies are in fact quite limited - mainly because the ebook files quickly become too large to be downloaded on mobile devices.
 The alternative, developing research publications as visual apps, will in most cases not be a viable solution since apps have short lifespans of technical compatibility, while research publishing is almost by definition long-term (and long-tail) publishing.

-The first, most obvious advantage of 'going electronic' with research publications is that it makes things easier for users: electronic texts make it possible for researchers, students and other readers to search, copy and paste text in a simple and natural way.
+The first, most obvious advantage of 'going electronic' with research publications is that it makes things easier for users: electronic texts make it possible for researchers, students and other readers to search, copy and paste text in a simple and straightforward way.
 Also, the **datasets** used in the research can be included within the publication, allowing more serious readers and researchers to engage directly with the research material itself.
 For publishers, making texts available digitally offers huge advantages in terms of accessibility, particularly on an international level, since distribution of ebooks is not limited by logistical issues of shipment and storage.
 On the other hand there are also specific problems related to digital research publications.
-One of these has to do with referencing: without fixed page numbers, there is no standard way of specifying the location of a reference within a publication.
+One of these has to do with citation references: without fixed page numbers, there is no standard way of referring to a specific part of the ebook in another publication.
 This is one reason why scientific ebooks are still often issued as PDFs.

 'Going electronic' also opens up new possibilities for creating content.
 A high degree of standardized structure and ensuing 'modularization' allow for new ways of reading and writing essays.
 Particularly when different authors refer to each other, they often share data, quotations, tables, figures, etc. Multiple use and reuse of 'modules' can help foster communication within a community.
-However, this remains a future dream for the time being, since comments and annotations are not linked to (a specific place in) the book the way they are in the case of physical books, which makes sharing more complicated. [^Kircz] Another option that comes with modularization is that different users or readers of a text can each extract the modules they need.
+However, this remains a future dream for the time being, since comments and annotations are not linked to (a specific place in) the book the way they are in the case of physical books, which makes sharing more complicated.[^Kircz] Another option that comes with modularization is that different users or readers of a text can each extract the modules they need.
 For example, if we consider an anthology of essays, a user could generate a customized ebook of all bibliographical references within the various texts.

 ###2) Art/design catalogue
 - Mainly image-based;